 To help fill those jobs and solve our nation's problem, we have to bring more women into cybersecurity careers.
 By opening Girls Go CyberStart to tens of thousands of high school girls, we can find the next generation of talented women who will excel in this critical field.

-States currently committed: Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Maryland, Michigan, Mississippi, Montana, Nevada, New Jersey, North Carolina, North Dakota, Rhode Island, Tennessee, Texas, Vermont, Virginia, West Virginia, Wyoming.
+States currently committed: Alabama, Arizona, Arkansas, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Maryland, Michigan, Mississippi, Montana, Nevada, New Jersey, North Carolina, North Dakota, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wyoming.

 Last school year, there were 25 states on–board with more than 10,000 high school girls getting the chance to discover whether she has an aptitude for computer science and cybersecurity.
 Our goal in 2020 is to give every school across the country the opportunity to participate in this exciting program – and we need your help to grow!
 If your state isn't colored green on the map, all you need to do is ask your governor to announce it.

 The program is free, all it takes to participate is a press release from the governor in support of Girls Go CyberStart and cyber education in their state.
 Your voice is important and powerful!
 Write an email to share how GGCS will benefit students, support school offerings, and impact you personally – you may persuade your Governor to sign-up your state for Girls Go CyberStart!